Formats and Prices

 - "A suspenseful psychological thriller, The Stone Boy is also a beautiful picture of a passionately loving grandmother, an unreliable old lady, more nosy and intrusive than Miss Marple."—Françoise Chandernagor

-- "This book is a real gem full of creativity, humor and suspense....with an unforgettable heroine."—Le Nouvel Observateur
+- "This book is a real gem full of creativity, humour and suspense...with an unforgettable heroine."—Le Nouvel Observateur

 - "A thoroughly menacing psychological thriller."—Morning Star (UK)